KxSystems/docs/docs/cloud/azure/architecture.md

 Application-level access management controls who can access kdb+ components and run commands.
-Tickerplant, realtime database, and historical database are generally restricted to kdb+ infrastructure admins only and the gateway is the access point for the users.
+Tickerplant, realtime database, and historical database are generally restricted to kdb+ infrastructure administrators only and the gateway is the access point for the users.
 One responsibility of the gateway is to check if the user can access the tables (columns and rows) s/he is querying.
 This generally requires checking user ID (returned by `.z.u`) against some organizational